Next-Latent Prediction Transformers Learn Compact World Models: Methodology: Next-Latent Prediction

 We now describe the practical implementation of NextLat, which augments standard next-token prediction with a self-supervised predictions in the latent space.
 Our NextLat implementation operates primarily on the hidden states (i.e., the final-layer outputs) as they provide compact, fixed-dimensional vectors through which gradients can be propagated through the entire transformer efficiently.
 As usual, we optimize the transformer and output head for next-token prediction (\cref{eq:emission_correctness}) using the cross-entropy loss:

 NextLat additionally enforces transition consistency (\cref{eq:transition_correctness}) of the hidden states by introducing a latent dynamics model $p_\psi$ that predicts the next hidden state $\hidden_{t+1}$ directly from $(\hidden_t, X_{t+1})$.
 For a deterministic transformer model, $\mathbb{P}(\hidden_{t+1} \mid \hidden_t, X_{t+1})$ is a Dirac distribution, and we can optimize $p_\psi$ via regression\footnote{If considering a stochastic transformer model, $p_\psi$ can be optimized through variational inference.}.
 Moreover, observe that an ideal latent dynamics model should admit recursive consistency: its one-step map should compose correctly across multiple steps.
-Let $\hat{\hidden}_{t+d} = p_\psi(\hidden_t, X_{t+1:t+d})$ denote the recursive rollout of $p_\psi$ over an $d$-step horizon using teacher-forced tokens $X_{t+1:t+d}$.
-We supervise all $d$ intermediate rollouts using the smooth L1 loss\footnote{Note that belief state convergence (i.e., \cref{theorem:nhs_belief_states}) holds for any prediction horizon, including the 1-step case.
-Multi-step horizons are used only to provide richer supervision.}:
+Let $\hat{\hidden}_{t+d} = p_\psi(\hidden_t, X_{t+1:t+d})$ denote the recursive rollout of $p_\psi$ over a $d$-step horizon using teacher-forced tokens $X_{t+1:t+d}$.
+We supervise all $d$ intermediate rollouts using the Smooth L1 loss:

-where $\stopgrad[\cdot]$ denotes the stop-gradient operator, used to prevent representational collapse in self-predictive learning \citep{ni2024bridging}.
-To further align the semantics of predicted states $\hat{\hidden}$ with true states, we introduce a complementary KL objective enforcing agreement in token prediction space:
+where $\stopgrad[\cdot]$ denotes the stop-gradient operator, used to prevent representational collapse in self-predictive learning \citep{ni2024bridging}\footnote{Technically speaking, the next-token prediction objective already provides grounding against representational collapse.
+However, in our ablations, we empirically observe better performance when applying the stop-gradient.}. \textbf{Note that belief state convergence (i.e., \cref{theorem:nhs_belief_states}) already holds for $d=1$.
+Multi-step supervision serves only to provide richer learning signal.} To further align the semantics of predicted states $\hat{\hidden}$ with true states, we introduce a complementary KL objective enforcing agreement in token-prediction space:

 where the output head $p_\theta^{\stopgrad}(\cdot)$ is frozen so that gradients flow only through the latent dynamics model.
 This KL acts similarly to \emph{knowledge distillation}~\citep{hinton2015distilling}, providing soft supervision that guides learning of $p_\psi$.
 It also resembles \emph{observation reconstruction} in self-predictive RL \citep{subramanian2022approximate,ni2024bridging}, encouraging $\hat{\hidden}_{t+i}$ to reproduce the distribution over next observations (i.e., the output head's logits).